East Timor's Ramos-Horta and 'Lu Olo' face off in presidential poll | Politics

 East Timor's Ramos-Horta and 'Lu Olo' face off in presidential poll

+"It is difficult for people to provide for their households."
+After voting in the Dili suburb of Metiaut, Ramos-Horta said he was "very confident" he would win, but would accept any outcome.
+Lu Olo, a 67-year-old former guerilla fighter also affirmed his commitment to accepting the results, saying: "This is democracy and I always say [win or lose] it must be with dignity."
+Early vote counts are expected to be available late on Tuesday.

-Asia's youngest nation of East Timor will hold the second and final round of its presidential election on Tuesday, with Nobel laureate, Jose Ramos-Horta, the clear frontrunner in the poll.
-Ramos-Horta, who received 46.5% of votes in the first round last month, is up against incumbent president "Lu Olo" Guterres, who got 22.1%, in a ballot widely seen as key to the nation's political stability.
+Voting in the second and final round of East Timor's presidential election began early on Tuesday, with Nobel laureate, Jose Ramos-Horta, the clear frontrunner in the poll.
+Ramos-Horta, who received 46.5% of votes in the first round last month, is up against incumbent president "Lu Olo" Guterres, who garnered 22.1%, in a vote widely seen as key to the nation's political stability.

-Asia's youngest nation of East Timor will hold the second and final round of its presidential election on Tuesday, with Nobel laureate, Jose Ramos-Horta, the clear frontrunner in the poll.
+In the capital Dili, voters queued up outside polling stations and dipped their fingers in purple indelible ink after casting their ballots.
+"My hope is the presidential candidate who is elected and the one who is not can shake hands and advise each other to ensure stability and not create a crisis," said 27-year-old university student, Lizia Bachita de Araujo.

+"I want the president to be able to work with the government to create more jobs," said Dili resident and housewife, Pascoela da Silve Pereira.
+"It is difficult for people to provide for their households."
+After voting in the Dili suburb of Metiaut, Ramos-Horta said he was "very confident" he would win, but would accept any outcome.

 The decision ignited the ongoing political impasse.
 Ramos-Horta, who is backed by Gusmao, has said the nation can expect a "political earthquake" if he is elected.